ARMmbed/mbed-os-5-docs/docs/reference/configuration/configuration.md

 }
 ```

 You define a configuration parameter by specifying its name as the key and specifying its value either with a description object or by value.
-Leaving the value field undefined or setting the value field to `null` will allow the parameter to be stored as a configuration option and appear with the `mbed compile --config` command; however, the key will not be defined in `mbed_config.h` and will not affect the application or OS unless it is overridden.
+Leaving the value field undefined or setting the value field to `null` allows the parameter to be stored as a configuration option and appear with the `mbed compile --config` command; however, the key is not be defined in `mbed_config.h` and does not affect the application or OS unless it is overridden.
 See `param2` and `param5` for examples of this.
 The JSON fragment above defines six configuration parameters named `param1`, `param2`, `param3`, `param4`, `param5` and `param6`.

 Above, the configuration parameters `param1` through `param5` are defined using a description object.
 The description object supports the following keys: